Master of Planning (MPLAN) PLAN and Graduate Diploma in Planning (GDip)

 1.3 years - 4 terms of part-time enrollment

 Students may begin the MPlan or GDip program in fall, winter, or spring term.
 Application deadlines are as follows.

 - February 1 (for admission in September)

 - June 1 (for admission in January the following year)

 - October 1 (for admission in May the following year)

 Online Learning @ UWaterloo

 The University of Waterloo uses the course management system LEARN to deliver online courses.
-For more about the online course experience, including a demonstration video, please see the Online Graduate Studies website.
+For more about the online course experience, including a demonstration video, please see the Centre for Extended Learning webpage.

 Applicants to the MPlan or GDip program are expected to have prior professional experience in planning.
 Unlike our MA and MES programs, the MPlan and GDip programs are not accredited by the Professional Standards Board (PSB) for the Planning Profession in Canada.

 All of the School's programs and courses provide students with the skills and perspectives necessary for successful careers in planning and related fields.